aptos-labs/aptos-core/developer-docs-site/docs/concepts/resource-accounts.md

 You *also* need to provide some way to use or retrieve the `SignerCapability`, too, or you won't even be able to use it.
 :::

-### Publishing an upgradeable module with a resource account
+## Publishing an upgradeable module to a resource account

 If you want to publish to a resource account and also have an upgradeable contract, use the `init_module` function to use the resource account's signer to retrieve and store the `SignerCapability`.
 Here's a full working example: